astampoulis/makam-paper-funpearl/makamcode/00-introduction.md

-# Where our heroes set on a road to prototype a type system
+# Where our heroes set out on a road to prototype a type system

 \hero{HAGOP (Student)} (...)
 So yes, I think my next step should be writing a toy implementation of the type system we have in mind, so that we can try out some examples and see what works